 For the Chicken:

 In order to marinate the chicken, you will need chicken breast or thighs (chicken breast will have less fat), an egg, coconut aminos, which is a soy sauce replacement, orange juice- from freshly squeezed oranges!

 You will also need ground ginger, red chili pepper (to taste)- you can add more or less depending on how spicy you like it, and arrowroot flour.

-Allow the chicken to marinate in the coconut aminos, orange juice, and arrowroot flour.
+Allow the chicken to marinate in the coconut aminos, orange juice, egg, and arrowroot flour.